wxt-dev/wxt/docs/guide/entrypoints.md

 ## Entrypoint Options

-Some entrypoints, like content scripts, actions, or the background, can recieve additional options.
+Some entrypoints, like content scripts, actions, or the background, can receive additional options.

 In HTML files, options are listed as `meta` tags: